-The U.S. Food and Drug Administration (FDA) recently announced that it is investigating Zantac cancer risks after testing of Zantac 150 tablets found the commonly-used heartburn medication contains a carcinogenic chemical up to 3,000 times greater than the FDA’s daily intake limit.
+The U.S. Food and Drug Administration (FDA) announced on September 13, 2019 that it is investigating Zantac cancer risks after testing of Zantac 150 tablets found the commonly-used heartburn medication contains a carcinogenic chemical up to 3,000 times greater than the FDA’s daily intake limit.
 The carcinogenic chemical present in Zantac is known as N-nitrosodimethylamine (“NDMA”).

 The law firm of Baum, Hedlund, Aristei & Goldman is representing people from across the country in personal injury and wrongful death Zantac lawsuits.
 We intend to hold the drug makers accountable for allegedly concealing the Zantac cancer link and putting profit before people.